Sotheby's International Realty

 La Tierra

-Known for its idyllic setting, La Tierra offers a refined rural lifestyle with easy access to the city’s cultural heart in a landscape, known for spacious lots and homes that blend seamlessly with the natural surroundings.
-Located near an extensive network of hiking and mountain biking trails, Las Tiera is an inspiring haven for outdoor enthusiasts, and the neighborhood’s piñon and juniper-dotted terrain, breathtaking mountain views, and sense of privacy create an inviting retreat for those who want the serenity of country living with the sophistication of Santa Fe close at hand.
+Known for its idyllic setting, La Tierra offers a refined rural lifestyle with spacious lots, easy access to the city’s cultural heart, and homes that blend seamlessly with the natural surroundings.
+Located near an extensive network of hiking and mountain biking trails, La Tierra is an inspiring haven for outdoor enthusiasts.
+The neighborhood’s piñon-and-juniper-dotted terrain, breathtaking mountain views, and sense of privacy create an inviting retreat for those who want the serenity of country living with the sophistication of Santa Fe close at hand.

 Northeast ▪︎ 87501